EGA-archive/ega-download-client/README.md

 pyega3 -cf </Path/To/CREDENTIALS_FILE> fetch EGAF<NUM> --saveto </Path/To/NewFileName>
 ```

-where the `--saveto` argument specified a new file-name, cannot be rewritten,
+where the `--saveto` argument specified a new file-name, is no longer supported,
 because the `--output-dir` argument supports only output directories, but not output files.

 ## Further assistance